supersimplesuper/docs/website/docs/security/faq/index.md

 ### Are third parties who have access to systems uniquely identified?

 Yes.
-All third party systems are uniquely identified via API keys or other similar authentication systems.
+All third-party systems are uniquely identified via API keys or other similar authentication systems.

 ### Are all third-party access connections logged and monitored for anomalies?

 Yes.
-However, we currently don't have any third party connections with access _into_ the system as all data is currently sent out of the system via push.
+However, we currently don't have any third-party connections with access _into_ the system as all data is currently sent out of the system via push.
 Where possible, we follow this pattern to maintain the maximum control over the flow of data.
 Where this is not possible, we establish detailed logging and monitoring around the integration.

 ### Are all third-party connections reviewed by the security team to ensure that the required security controls are in place and functioning as required?

 Yes.
 All third parties are reviewed before use and monitored over time for any possible reported vulnerabilities or data breaches.

-### Is third party access subject to a risk assessment based on the data classification / level of access that is provided?
+### Is third-party access subject to a risk assessment based on the data classification / level of access that is provided?

 Yes.
-Granting access to third party systems is not taken lightly.
+Granting access to third-party systems is not taken lightly.
 As such, an assessment is taken which asks questions about why we need to use the third party vs. building internally, the kinds of data that would be given to the third party and the nature of the data that will be given to that third party.

 ## Privacy